danluu/post-mortems/README.md

 [Google](https://googleblog.blogspot.com/2009/01/this-site-may-harm-your-computer-on.html). `/` was checked into the URL blacklist, causing every URL to show a warning.

+[Google](https://status.cloud.google.com/incident/compute/17007#5659118702428160).
+A bug in configuration roll-out to a load balancer lead to lead to increased error rates for 22 minutes.

+[Heroku](https://status.heroku.com/incidents/1091).
+An automated remote configuration change did not propagate fully.
+Web dynos could not be started.

 [Microsoft](http://azure.microsoft.com/blog/2014/11/19/update-on-azure-storage-service-interruption/).
 A bad config took down Azure storage.

+[OWASA](http://www.indyweek.com/news/archives/2017/02/10/human-error-caused-owasa-fluoride-overdose-owasa-very-sorry-about-that).
+The wrong push of a button lead to a water treatment plant shutting down due to too high levels of flouride.

 [Stack Overflow](http://stackstatus.net/post/96025967369/outage-post-mortem-august-25th-2014).
 A bad firewall config blocked stackexchange/stackoverflow.